What is an ACH payment? The complete guide

 ACH transactions come with an estimated delivery date that you can share with the recipient, providing transparency throughout the process.

-That doesn’t mean you should avoid ACH payments, as they are still considered one of the most secure payment methods out there.
-Instead, we suggest you learn how to protect your small business from the potential risks associated with ACH fraud.
+Even so, ACH payments are considered one of the safest payment methods out there.
+Instead of avoiding ACH and missing out on the benefits, we suggest you learn how to protect your small business from the potential risks associated with ACH fraud.

-Let’s start this chapter by quickly discussing which industries use ACH (spoiler alert: all of them).
-Practically every industry relies on ACH to receive payments from clients and also to pay business bills, including utilities and rent.
+Let’s start this section by briefly discussing which industries use ACH (spoiler alert: all of them).
+Practically every industry relies on ACH to receive payments from clients and also to pay business bills, including vendor payments, utilities, and payroll.

-Some industries that benefit from ACH include construction, healthcare, retail, food and beverage, and even the trucking industry—we’ll get to that one in a minute.
+Some industries that benefit from ACH include construction, healthcare, retail, food and beverage, and even the trucking industry.

 Use cases for ACH payments